Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL, college basketball, more

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-The NFL's Week 10 slate kicks off with a 'Thursday Night Football' matchup between Geno Smith and the Las Vegas Raiders and Bo Nix and the Denver Broncos.
+"Thursday Night Football' kicks off the NFL's Week 10 schedule with a matchup between Geno Smith and the Las Vegas Raiders and Bo Nix and the Denver Broncos.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-Tuesday's sports schedule also includes more college basketball season openers, NBA and NHL games to consider on the best DFS apps.
+Wednesday's sports schedule also includes college basketball, NBA and NHL games to consider on the best DFS apps.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.